 NOTE: If a device is not used or decides to save power, it goes to an inactive state, indicating that action to the coordinator.
 If the coordinator requires such a device to be active, it will indicate that in a beacon (the device only wakes up to listen to beacons).

+The MAC data service can allocate a maximum of 1152 bytes of MSDU without fragmentation.
+Hence, an upper layer can use 1024 bytes of data and 128 bytes for headers and trailers from upper layers in one MSDU.

+At least one MDSU is transmitted in a Guaranteed Time Slot (GTS) at 62.4 Mb/s within 147.7 μs, which constitutes a slot time Tslot.
+The MAC superframe allocates a CFP and CAP as multiples of Tslot.

+and , where P and Q are positive integers or zero.

+—CFP and CAP structure

-The TBI is a multiple of a Beacon Time Unit (BTU) of 1024 µ:
+The TBI is a multiple of a Beacon Time Unit (BTU) of 1024 µs:

 TBI=N BTU, where N is a positive integer.

 NOTEThe

-The CFP duration shall be set to TCFP = 8 Tslot , the CAP duration shall be set to TCAP = 20 Tslot and the target beacon interval shall be set to TBI=100 BTU.

 However, the coordinator may change these values depending on the BAN capacity, target application or coexistence scenario class indicating that in the Control frame.

 The TBI may not occur exactly at N BTU.
 If the wireless medium is available for the next TBI, the beacon is transmitted.
 Otherwise, if the medium is busy, the beacon is given high priority after the current transmission.